ingadhoc/account-financial-tools/account_debt_report/README.rst

 would otherwise be added into a total meant to be in one foreign currency.
 The setting lives in ``account_ux``; without that module installed nothing is left out.

-When the report is printed from a date, the secondary currency balance column normally starts off the initial balance, so it states the debt in foreign currency as of each row instead of only the movement of the requested period. **For a company reconciling on its own currency that carry over is dropped**: there a foreign document is cancelled with a payment in the company currency, which carries no amount in the foreign one, so the accumulated figure would only add documents and never subtract what was collected — growing month after month on an account that is already settled.
-Those reports state the movement of the period, and the initial row states what it starts from in the balance column, leaving the amount one empty: that row stands for no document.
+When the report is printed from a date, the secondary currency balance column starts off the initial balance, so it states the debt in foreign currency as of each row instead of only the movement of the requested period. **The initial row states what the period starts from in the balance column alone, and its amount column is left empty**: that row stands for no document, so the figure belongs to the running balance and stating it twice read as an amount of its own.

+Reading that column on a company reconciling on its own currency asks for care: there a foreign document is cancelled with a payment in the company currency, which carries no amount in the foreign one, so the accumulated figure only adds documents and never subtracts what was collected.
+It states what was issued in that currency, not what is owed — for the debt itself, print the report without the full history, which states the residual of each open document.

 When a partner carries debt in more than one foreign currency, the secondary currency columns add those amounts together, since the report has a single column pair for them.